PurpleCodes42/EtchASketch/README.md

 So, how do i do calculations when changing a style? still to be found out --> found out but is it a good solution? dont know!

+how do i refer to a class as an argument when calling it?